A Document’s Vital Stats: Keyphrases and Concepts

 The keyphases found include entities like the person “State Secretary Rex Tillerson” and places like “U.S.,” but also recognizes that more abstract keyphrases like “Opioid Crisis” are central to the text.
 The concepts list goes a step further, recognizing that the excerpt is about “substance abuse” and “drug policy reform,” although neither theme is explicitly stated in the text.

 The returned keyphrases and concepts are ranked based on their salience, or relative importance of the phrase to the overall topic of the text.
 Currently salience scores are not exposed to the end user, but expect them in a future release when /topics goes from “labs” to fully supported.

 Note: The concept extraction feature of the /topics endpoint is designed for documents, not short string text like social media posts.
 Because concept extraction is intended to extrapolate from the given text, short string calls will return very noisy data results including many false positives.

 Try it out

 Topic extraction can help you summarize and extract key information from articles and documents, and automatically tag them for improved content management and document search.
 Ready to try it out?
-Head over to developer.rosette.com to sign up for a free Rosette Cloud key (no credit card required) for up to 10,000 calls per month.
+Head over to developer.rosette.com to sign up for a free Rosette Cloud key (no credit card required) for a 30-day free trial!.
 Let us know what you think!

 *Clive Thompson Smarter Than You Think